-EGSC already has an on-line environment for normal classes, and we would implement our Spring Semester 2020 transition that we have already used.
+EGSC already has an on-line environment for normal classes, and we would implement our Spring Semester 2020 transition that we have already used

-Athletically, our sports teams would need 2 weeks of conditioning, workouts, and practices before return to play
+Athletically, our sports teams would need 2 weeks of conditioning, workouts, and practices before return to play.

-Guidance for the ongoing athletic situation will be guided by decisions reflective of guidance from GDPA, the Governor's COVID-19 Task Force, and the Governor's office.
+Guidance for the ongoing athletic situation will be guided by decisions reflective of guidance from GDPH, the Governor's COVID-19 Task Force, and the Governor's office.
 Further considerations will be given from athletic associations and athletic conferences.
-Institutions will work with the USG and their affiliate organizations to determine how the competition athletic programs will operate in Fall Semester 2020.
+Institutions will work with the USG and their affiliate organizations to determine how the competition athletic programs will operate in Fall Semester 2020

 Identify any additional plans that would need to be in place or considered if the instructional environment moves online.

-The COUNT AS Public Health Into India ton to a archiva line on the Property of the Country of th N/A on idnight on way 1, 2023 CONTINGENCY PLAN #1 - Fall Semester 2020 Classes Begin with Social Distancing Expectations
+N/A